Looking for love in Belgium? Here’s everything you need to know about understanding local men and women and the Belgian dating scene.

 Making the first move

 Generally speaking, Belgians tend to move slowly when it comes to showing their interest in a potential partner.
 Therefore, it might take some time for them to muster up the courage to ask someone out.
 If you met through mutual friends, which is common in Belgium, you might see them several times before they make a move and ask you out for coffee.

 A typical dating scenario in Belgium

 In Belgium, first dates usually involve the usual scenarios such as going to cafés, restaurants, and bars.
 You might also visit parks, cinemas, and fun cultural attractions.
-If you happen to live in a large city such as Brussels, there are plenty of fun things to do, depending on your preference.
+If you happen to live in the capital, there are plenty of fun things to do in Brussels, depending on your preference.
 In fact, all of the major cities in Belgium are full of fun activities to suit all interests.